OpenRailAssociation/osrd-website/content/docs/reference/design-docs/auth/editoast-internal-api.en.md

 - a checked variant (the default), which takes the Authorizer as a parameter.
 This variants panics if:

-  - a resource is accessed before authorization checks are commited
+  - a resource is accessed before authorization checks are committed
   - a resource is accessed without a prior authorizer check.

 - an unchecked variant. its use should be limited to: